Helping Toddlers and Preschoolers learn about Emotion

 "If you're mad and you know it, dance it out!" (or blow air out, shake it out, shout it out, etc)

 4. Play "Feelings" with stuffed animals.
-The parent uses the stuffed animals to act out emotions, with the little one telling the parent "I'm MAD!" and acting the part.
-The parent, of course, responds by accepting his feelings and loving him through them.
+The parent uses the stuffed animals to act out emotions, with the puppet baby telling the puppet parent "I'm MAD!" and acting the part.
+The puppet parent, of course, responds by accepting the little one's feelings and loving him through them.
 As my three year old said, holding his train engines:

 "I'm mad at you, Gordon, I'll throw you in the trash!"